A classical explanation of quantization: Energy spectrum of the harmonic oscillator from classical physics

 Then, for slow, adiabatic changes during one period of oscillation, the action function over a cycle is an invariant,

 This provides, in accordance with the corresponding standard relation for integrable conservative systems \cite{Groessing.2008vacuum}, i.e.,

 that

 Eq.~\eqref{eq:5.7} can be considered to refer to an ``elementary particle'', i.e., to a simple non-composite mechanical system, which has no excited states.
 More generally, however, the external driving frequency and an arbitrary particle's frequency, respectively, need not be in simple synchrony, since one may have to take into account possible additional energy exchanges of the ``particle'' with its oscillating environment.
 Generally, there exists the possibility (within the same boundary condition, i.e., on the circle) of periods $\tau_n=\frac{\tau}{n}=\frac{2\pi}{n\omega_0}=\frac{2\pi}{\omega_n}$, with $n=1,2,\ldots$, of additional adiabatical heat exchanges ``disturbing'' the simple particle oscillation as given by Eq.~\eqref{eq:5.4}.
 A concrete example from classical physics is given in \cite{Fort.2010}, where it is shown that a ``path-memory'' w.r.t.\ regular phase-locked wave sources of a ``walker'' in a harmonic oscillator potential can induce the quantization of classical orbits.

+Generally, a walker in the experiments of Couder's group is at all times driven by its interactions with a superposition of waves emitted at the points it visited in the past.
+In other words, the superposition of in-phase waves represents a ``memory'' of a bouncer's path.
+When disturbed, the trajectory becomes curved.
+Then, with $n$ disturbances along closed trajectories, only a discrete set of orbits is possible: The path memory is thus proven to be responsible for a self-trapping in quantized orbits, with a corresponding quantization of angular momentum \cite{Fort.2010}.
+This scenario is readily transferable to the one discussed in the present paper: Assuming similarly our ``elementary particle'' as a walker on a closed orbit in a harmonic oscillator potential, it may bounce $n$ times during one period $\tau$.

 That is, while we have so far considered, via Eqs.~\eqref{eq:5.5} and \eqref{eq:5.6}, a single, slow adiabatic change during an oscillation period, we now also admit the possibility of several (i.e., $n$) additional periodic heat exchanges during the same period, i.e., absorptions and emissions as in \eqref{eq:4.13}.
 The action integrals over full periods then more generally become

 Thus, one can first recall the expressions \eqref{eq:5.4} and \eqref{eq:5.7}, respectively, to obtain for the case of ``no additional periods'' the basic ``zero-point'' scenario

 Secondly, however, using (\ref{eq:5.3}), one obtains from \eqref{eq:5.8} for $n=1,2,\ldots$ that